Pangkor Island Travel Guide – What to See, When to Go & Practical Tips

 Pink taxis are the most common way to get around Pangkor Island.

-Pangkor Island is small, with a single main road looping the island over a distance of roughly 18 kilometres.
-There is no public bus service or ride-hailing apps such as Grab, but getting around is straightforward.
+Pangkor Island has a single main road that loops the island over a distance of 23 kilometres.
+There is no public bus service and no e-hailing coverage on the island.

 Money and Connectivity